renesas-rz/meta-renesas-ai/meta-benchmark/README.md

 * For Arm NN SDK, it is armnnBenchmark
 * For Caffe2, it is caffe2_Benchmark.sh
+* For Google Coral TPU, it is google-coral-tpu-benchmark
 * For TensorFlow, it is tensorflowBenchmark
 * For TensorFlow-lite, it is tensorflow-lite-benchmark
 * For ONNX Runtime, it is onnxruntime_benchmark